Esri/arcgis-webappbuilder-widgets-themes/themes/README.md

-This folder contains themes that shared by the community.
-If you would like to share your themes to the community, please check in them here.
+This folder contains themes shared by the community.
+If you would like to share your themes to the community, please upload them here.

 ## How to add themes into Web AppBuilder
 To add themes into the builder, follow these steps: